pletfix/docs/en/contributions.md

 - [SRP principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) - Single Responsibility Principle

 The most important thing for Pletfix is the first point: **Keep it simple**!
-If you want to implement something, try to find the easiest way possible with as little code as possible.
+If you want to implement something, try to find the most easiest way with as little code as possible.

-> <i class="fa fa-exclamation-circle fa-2x" aria-hidden="true"></i>
+> <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
-> Do not construct an erroneous construct with hundreds of objects and files, even if there are only a few classes!
+> Do not write an insane construct with hundreds of objects and files, if you can also do it with just a few classes!

-Also make sure that the external packets you are using are equally slim.
+Also make sure that the external packages you are using are slim as well.
 Of course, the packages themselves should not include tons of other packages.

-> <i class="fa fa-exclamation-circle fa-2x" aria-hidden="true"></i>
+> <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
 > Choose third-party packages carefully so that the KISS principle is not violated!

 <a name="coding-style"></a>